 · Culete, culín: quantity of cider that is poured and consumed at one time.

 · Scand: to throw the cider from above so that when falling on the edge of the glass it manifests in its amplitude all the organoleptic qualities.

 · Espalmar: scarce permanence in time of the foam when pouring cider.

-· Espicha: popular and traditional party with typical food as a tapas -cup to cider, buns preñaos, tortillas, cheese ... - and cider.
+· Espicha: a popular and traditional festival with typical tapas-style chorizos with cider, preñaos buns, tortillas, cheese ... - and cider.

 · Make vasu: sufficient presence of carbon in the cider that gives more "life" to break in the glass.